 The Bad

-– **Learning Curve:** With abundance comes complexity—might take time to learn and adapt to its complete range of tools.
+With abundance comes complexity — it may take time to learn and adapt to the complete range of tools.
+Some add-ons and integrations can also be pricey as you expand usage.

 Pricing